Terms & Conditions

 Provisional bookings made within 14 days of the programme start date will be held for 48 hours and then released if no written or telephone confirmation is received.

 Except where stated payment is due in US dollars.
 Each booking is subject to a USD 40 / GBP 40 booking fee per person.

 A deposit is required to secure your booking.
 There are two options.

 Option 1: pay a 50% deposit to secure the booking, with final payment due 60 days prior to the programme start date.
 Only once we have received your deposit is your place on the programme confirmed.
 See below for our cancellation and refund policy.

 Option 2: pay a non-refundable deposit of $300 with the balance due 60 days prior to your project start date.
 Your booking begins to be processed the moment that we receive your application form, hence the deposit is non-refundable.
 See below for our cancellation and refund policy.

 All bank charges and credit / debit card fees are the responsibility of the volunteer.
-Please make sure the correct amount will arrive into our bank account or you will be liable for the balance upon arrival on the project.
+Please make sure the correct amount will arrive into our bank account or you will need to pay the balance (and possibly incur more bank charges).

 The balance of your booking must be paid no later than 60 days prior to your departure date, or on booking if this date is within 60 days of departure.
 If Conservation Travel Africa do not receive all payments due in full and on time we reserve the right to treat your booking as cancelled by you and retain all monies paid or due at that time.